SioKCronin/website/content/about.md

 intelligence algorithm library), a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.

-After decades of suffering under a dissociation condition caused by the violence directed towards queer people, Siobhán experienced a powerful EMDR/Somatic Experiencing process in 2016 that resulted in a profound shift in her consciousness.
+After suffering under a dissociation condition caused by the violence directed towards queer people, Siobhán experienced a powerful EMDR/Somatic Experiencing process in 2016 that resulted in a profound shift in her consciousness.
 Her life is now dedicated to supporting ventures that dismantle systems of oppression,